EVerest/EVerest/CONTRIBUTING.md

 # Contributing to EVerest

 Thank you for your interest in contributing to EVerest.

 This document explains our contribution process and how to contribute a bug fix or change.

-For a description of the roles and responsibilities of the various members of the EVerest community, see the [governance policies], and for further details, see the project's [Technical Charter].
+For a description of the roles and responsibilities of the various members of the EVerest community, see the [governance policy], and for further details, see the project's [Technical Charter].

 Briefly, Contributors are anyone who submits content to the project, Committers review and approve such submissions, and the Technical Steering Committee provides general project oversight.

 If you just need help or have a question, refer to [COMMUNITY.md](COMMUNITY.md).